-The Force has also introduced delegated budgets during the financial year where directorate leads are now held to account for the delivery of services within their delegated budget.
-Wrapped around this has been the introduction of Finance Business Partners aligned to directorates to give support and advice to management teams on the use of financial resource aligned to outcomes, as well as to provide a link back to the Force corporate centre.
+The Force continues to hold directorate leads to account for the delivery of services within their delegated budget.
+Finance Business Partners are aligned to directorates to give support and advice to management teams on the use of financial resource aligned to outcomes, as well as to provide a link back to the Force corporate centre.